Uncover Your "Good Enough" Self

-EMDR is an evidence-based treatment and stands for Eye-Movement Desensitization Reprocessing.
+EMDR (Eye-Movement Desensitization Reprocessing) is an evidence-based treatment to clear past traumas.
 When a trauma occurs it seems to get locked in the nervous system with the original picture, sounds, thoughts and feelings.
 EMDR uses eye movements or other bilateral stimulation to unlock the nervous system and allow the mind and body to process the experience.
 It is important to remember that it is your own brain that does the healing and that you are the one in control.

 EMDR has been extensively researched as a treatment for post-traumatic stress disorder (PTSD), as well as to treat the psychological effects of smaller traumas that manifest in symptoms of depression, anxiety, phobias, low self-esteem, creativity blocks, and relationship difficulties.

-I have trained with Dr. Laurel Parnell of the Parnell Institute in the practice of EMDR and AF-EMDR (Attachment-Focused EMDR), which combines the latest in attachment theory and research into the use of EMDR.
+I am certified by EMDRIA (EMDR International Association) and have trained with Dr. Laurel Parnell of the Parnell Institute in the practice of EMDR and AF-EMDR (Attachment-Focused EMDR), which combines the latest in attachment theory and research into the use of EMDR.